MiniZinc/mzn-bench/README.md

 - `job_name: str = "MiniZinc Benchmark"` - The SLURM job name.
 - `cpus_per_task: int = 1` - The number of CPU cores required for each task.
 - `memory: int = 4096` - The maximum memory used for each task.
+- `mem_per_cpu: bool = False` - If True, memory limit will be per CPU (--mem-per-cpu),
+- else --mem will be used.
 - `debug: bool = False` - Directly capture the output of individual jobs and store them in a `./logs/` directory.
 - `wait: bool = False` - The scheduling process will wait for all jobs to finish.
+- Additional arguments `key_word=value` are directly passed to slurm unchecked, after transformation to `--key-word=value`.

 A `Configuration` object has the following attributes: